Corporate Governance

 Implementation Structure

 We have also formulated the Risk Response Manual, which defines basic rules for risk management activities under normal circumstances and for our initial response to an emergency when a risk becomes evident.
 The aim is to ensure quick reporting to top management, perform an accurate assessment of the impact on society and business activities and minimize damage through appropriate actions.
-As a countermeasure to the ongoing COVID-19 pandemic, we have made an appropriate response based on this manual by taking such measures as establishing a response headquarters.
 The content of the manual is reviewed and revised as deemed necessary in response to changes in businesses and the surrounding environment.

 Response to Possible Major Earthquake